-The Box Elder County Attorney's Office also supports local government agencies such as Bear River Health Department and other local private providers of substance abuse and mental health services.
+The Box Elder County Attorney's Office also supports local government agencies, state and private probation offices, and other local private providers of substance abuse and mental health services.
 Prosecutors should be familiar with all available programs and should be willing to make referrals and to include these programs in plea deals, when and where appropriate.